yivash/hate_crimes/README.md

-# Algorithm to assess most dangerous undeground line in Moscow
+# Algorithm to assess most dangerous underground line in Moscow